 The purpose of gifts

-The gifts God gives are without cost.
+The perfect gifts God gives are without cost.
 The Holy Spirit freely gives gifts to His people without repentance.
 (Romans 11:29) God does this because He knows the gifts will help mature the body of Christ into adult sons.
 Many believe the Father sent the Holy Spirit to give us His gifts, but that is not true.

 Jesus made it clear what the Holy Spirit’s job is in John 14:26.
 “But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.”
 The Holy Spirit’s job is to testify of Jesus so we can follow in His example and become like Him.
 This is the Holy Spirit’s only goal; to mature believers into adult sons and daughters.